pymssql/pymssql/docs/ref/pymssql.rst

                          login_timeout, charset, as_dict)

     This class represents an MS SQL database connection.
-You can create an instance of this class by calling constructor ``pymssql.connect()``.
+You can create an instance of this class by calling constructor :func:`pymssql.connect()`.
 It accepts the following arguments.
 Note that in most cases you will want to use keyword arguments, instead of positional arguments.

     :param str user: Database user to connect as